Fidelity IRA Review

 Tradable Assets

-- Mutual funds, ETFs, and closed-end funds
+- Funds (mutual funds, ETFs, and closed-end funds)

 - Bonds and other fixed-income products